kankankankankankan/github-trending/README.md

 ## All language

+* 【2025-03-01】[allenai / olmocr](https://github.com/allenai/olmocr) - Toolkit for linearizing PDFs for LLM datasets/training
+* 【2025-03-01】[NirDiamant / GenAI_Agents](https://github.com/NirDiamant/GenAI_Agents) - This repository provides tutorials and implementations for various Generative AI Agent techniques, from basic to advanced.
+It serves as a comprehensive guide for building intelligent, interactive AI systems.
+* 【2025-03-01】[freddyaboulton / fastrtc](https://github.com/freddyaboulton/fastrtc) - The python library for real-time communication
 * 【2025-02-15】[zaidmukaddam / scira](https://github.com/zaidmukaddam/scira) - Scira (Formerly MiniPerplx) is a minimalistic AI-powered search engine that helps you find information on the internet.
 Powered by Vercel AI SDK!
 Search with models like Grok 2.0.
 * 【2025-02-15】[microsoft / markitdown](https://github.com/microsoft/markitdown) - Python tool for converting files and office documents to Markdown.
 * 【2025-02-15】[Oliveriver / 5d-diplomacy-with-multiverse-time-travel](https://github.com/Oliveriver/5d-diplomacy-with-multiverse-time-travel) - 5D Diplomacy With Multiverse Time Travel